giampaolo/psutil/docs/index.rst

     - **peak_rss** *(BSD)*: aka "peak Resident Set Size" or "high water mark".
       It's the highest amount of physical memory the process has ever used at any point during its lifetime.
+Can be 0 for kernel PIDs.

     For on explanation of Windows fields rely on `PROCESS_MEMORY_COUNTERS_EX`_ doc.